 In particular, we aim to:

-Notable actions we're taking to help make our processes greener include:
+Notable actions we're undertaking to meet our climate change commitments include:

 Recognizing a decade of Green Chemistry Leadership through various internal and external engagements, including the flagship event at our Groton Site;